Is child benefit going up in 2023?

 “If your first or second child was born on or after 6 April 2017, you can claim Child Tax Credits for them but if your third (or any later) child was born on or after 6 April 2017, you can't usually get Child Tax Credits for them.”

-To find out which other benefits you might be entitled to, use the benefits calculator on EntitledTo.com (opens in new tab).
+To find out which other benefits you might be entitled to, use the benefits calculator on EntitledTo.com.

 Emma Lunn is a multi-award-winning journalist who specialises in personal finance and consumer issues.
-With more than 18 years of experience in personal finance, Emma has covered topics including mortgages, first-time buyers, leasehold, banking, debt, budgeting, broadband, energy, pensions and investments.
+With more than 18 years of experience in personal finance, Emma has covered topics including all aspects of energy - from the energy price cap to prepayment meter tricks, as well as mortgages, banking, debt, budgeting, broadband, pensions and investments.
 Emma’s one of the most prolific freelance personal finance journalists with a back catalogue of work in newspapers such as The Guardian, The Independent, The Daily Telegraph, the Mail on Sunday and the Mirror.

 -